Annex 5.1 - Specificities for associations

 Uncertainties: criterion M1

-ℹ️ Criterion M1: The organisation must qualify and quantify uncertainties for all direct emissions and significant indirect emissions of the Bilan Carbone®.
-The organisation determines uncertainty by assigning a score to each relevant activity data and emission factor.
+ℹ️ Criterion M1: The organisation shall qualify and quantify uncertainties for all direct emissions and significant indirect emissions of the Bilan Carbone®.
+The organisation shall determine the uncertainty by assigning a score to each relevant activity data and emission factor.
 More details here.

 Specificities and recommended adaptations for an association: